net-lisias-kspu/PhysicsRangeExtender/README.md

 		- You don't change the material in any way, and retain any copyright notices
 		- You must explicitly state the author's Copyright, as well an Official Site for downloading the original and new versions (see above)

+Releases previous to 1.22 are still available under the Unlicense license and are available [here](https://github.com/net-lisias-kspu/PhysicsRangeExtender/tree/Source/UN) on the in upstream's repositories.

 Please note the copyrights and trademarks in [NOTICE](./NOTICE)